-Robert Sutter is Professor of Practice of International Affairs at the Elliott School of International Affairs (ESIA), George Washington University.
+Robert G. Sutter is Professor of Practice of International Affairs at the Elliott School of International Affairs (ESIA), George Washington University.
 He also directs the ESIA program of Bachelor of Arts in International Affairs, involving over 1,000 students.

-A Ph.D. graduate in History and East Asian Languages from Harvard University, Sutter taught full-time at Georgetown University (2001-2011) and part-time for thirty years at Georgetown, George Washington, Johns Hopkins Universities, or the University of Virginia.
-In 2013, he published his twentieth book, Foreign Relations of the PRC: The Legacies and Constraints of China's International Politics since 1949 (Rowman and Littlefield), and the second edition of U.S.-Chinese Relations: Perilous Past, Pragmatic Present (Rowman and Littlefield).
-The third edition of his award winning survey Chinese Foreign Relations: Power and Policy since the Cold War (Rowman and Littlefield) was published in 2012.
-His new book The United States and Asia (Rowman and Littlefield) will be published in August 2015.
+A Ph.D. graduate in History and East Asian Languages from Harvard University, Sutter taught full-time at Georgetown University (2001-2011) and part-time for thirty years at Georgetown, George Washington, Johns Hopkins Universities, and the University of Virginia.
+Dr. Sutter has published several books to include Foreign Relations of the PRC: The Legacies and Constraints of China's International Politics since 1949 (Rowman and Littlefield) and the second edition of U.S.-Chinese Relations: Perilous Past, Pragmatic Present (Rowman and Littlefield).
+The third edition of his award-winning survey Chinese Foreign Relations: Power and Policy since the Cold War (Rowman and Littlefield) was published in 2012.
+His most recent book is The United States and Asia: Regional Dynamics and Twenty-first Century Relations Second Edition (Rowman & Littlefield, 2020).